Universal Studios Japan with Babies, Toddlers, and Small Kids

 Elmo’s Go-Go Skateboard

-My daughter hasn’t ridden this yet as it seems a little too scary for her and she refuses.
-It’s basically a much smaller version of those viking boat rides at amusement parks.
+This is basically a much smaller version of those Viking boat rides at amusement parks.

 For children who are 92 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.